Committee Elections Coming Soon!

-In order for your society to continue from 1 August 2025 onwards, you must fill all core roles in your society committee.
-These roles are President, Treasurer, and Secretary.
-If you're a high risk society, you must also elect a Health and Safety Officer.
+In order for your society to continue from October onwards, you must fill vacant core roles in your society (President, Treasurer and Secretary).
+High Risk Societies are also required to have a Health & Safety Officer.

 Key dates